velocityzen/sql-migrate-up/README.md

 * All paths should have the same structure as local migrations.
 * `migrations.json` from external migrations will be ignored
 * `before` and `after` are both optional but the file should have at least one
-* Migrations history would have full path to migration file relative to root of the script
+* Migrations history would have full path to migration file relative to the current working directory
+* for `before` folders both `run-once` and `run-always` migration will be applied before all local migrations
+* for `after` folders both `run-once` and `run-always` migration will be applied after all local migrations

 License